 Every thinker in every point of history rightfully claimed to be in a quandary over which direction we should go to maintain what is good about the state of humanity.
 Sometimes the considerations are spiritual, sometimes aspirational, sometimes inspirational, sometimes about local survival, and sometimes about acquiring more territory.
-But we, particularly our leaders, should not discard or separate these things in the mind except to know when to apply each most effectively and beneficially to all.
+But we, particularly our leaders, should not discard or separate these things in the mind except to know when to apply each most effectively and beneficially.
 I often address this thought in short essays, bumper sticker quips, or fashionable memes.
 In this space, I will attempt to write a fictional short story that addresses some of these issues.
 Beware!
-What I write here is a first draft, complete with grammatical mistakes, plot holes, and poor syntax; if there is one, the final product, while with a similar message will likely be considerably different from the initial draft plotline.
+What I write here is a first draft, complete with grammatical mistakes, plot holes, and poor syntax; if there is one, the final product, while with a similar message, will likely be considerably different from the initial draft plot-line.
 My challenge is to finish this before Elon Musk lands a human on Mars.

 PROLOGUE